 Further reading

-Show the Battery Percentage
+Show the battery percentage

 Turn on Low Power Mode

-Turn down the volume
+Lower the volume

 Turn off iCloud

-Kill “Hey Siri”
+Disable “Hey Siri”

-Don’t bother closing apps
+Don’t quit apps

 Turn off Background App Refresh

+Do you really need all your apps updating in the background and draining your battery?
+Get ruthless and turn off all the apps you don’t need to update automatically.
 Go to Settings > General > Background App Refresh and take a look at the list.
-Do you really need all those apps updating themselves in the background and draining your battery life?
-Be ruthless and turn off all the apps you don’t need to update automatically.
-Remember, they’ll still update and work as normal when you fire them up, they just won’t keep running when you’re not using them.
-If you find that you don’t like the change, you can always head back into this section and toggle the apps back on again.
+Remember, they’ll still update and work normally when you fire them back up — they just won’t keep updating when you’re not using them.
+If you decide you don’t like the change, you can always toggle the apps back on again.

-Switch Push Email to Fetch
+Switch push email to Fetch

-Kill Push notifications from apps
+Kill push notifications from apps

 Some apps will send you notifications that you don’t really need.
 Go to Settings > Notifications and tap on any apps that you don’t need notifications from.
-Consider turning Allow Notifications off or just switch off Show on Lock Screen and some of the other settings.
+Consider turning Allow Notifications off or just switch off Show on Lock Screen and some of the associated settings.

 Turn off Automatic Downloads